 Employment Support for People with Disabilities

-Employment is a cornerstone of independence, dignity, and participation in community life.
+Employment is a cornerstone of independence and participation.

 For people with disabilities, access to meaningful work can be transformative, opening doors to financial stability, social connection, and personal growth.
 This blog explores the landscape of employment support for persons with disabilities, highlighting practical strategies, services, and policy considerations that can help bridge gaps between talent and opportunity.